browserengineering/book/book/styles.md

     return pairs
 ```

-That said, it's worth thinking about handling errors.
-For example,
+Now, in a browser, we always have to think about handling errors.
-sometimes a web page author makes a mistake, or perhaps uses a feature
+Sometimes a web page author makes a mistake; sometimes our browser
-that our browser doesn't support.
-In this case we want to skip
+doesn't support a feature some other browser does.
+So we should skip
-property-value pairs that don't parse but still keep the ones that do.
+property-value pairs that don't parse, but keep the ones that do.

 We can skip things with this little function; it stops at any one of a
-list of characters, and returns that character (or `None` if it was
+set of characters, and returns that character (or `None` if it was
 stopped by the end of the file):

 ``` {.python indent=4}